Our Services

 Helpful Resources

-Exhaustion paired with a resting heart rate below 60 bpm may indicate underlying electrical, hormonal or structural heart problems and warrants prompt evaluation with tests such as ECG, Holter monitoring, echocardiogram and blood studies.
-Early detection can prevent complications like heart failure, stroke or sudden cardiac arrest.
+Feeling exhausted with a resting heart rate under 60 bpm (bradycardia) may signal underlying heart, hormonal, or electrical issues that require prompt medical evaluation.
+Common diagnostic tests include ECG, Holter monitoring, echocardiogram, and blood work.
+Early detection is critical to prevent serious complications such as heart failure, stroke, or sudden cardiac arrest.

 Bradycardia is defined as a resting heart rate under 60 bpm in adults.
 While well-trained athletes often have resting rates in the 40–50 bpm range, for most people it can signal: